Difference Between Recruiting and Staffing

 Main Differences Between Recruitment and Staffing

-1. The term recruiting refers to the process of finding the best possible potential for a vacant position in an organization, on the other hand, the term staffing is a collective term for recruiting, management, developing and retaining the people in the organization.
+1. The term recruiting refers to finding the best possible potential for a vacant position in an organization; on the other hand, the term staffing is a collective term for recruiting, managing, developing and retaining the people in the organization.

-2. Recruitment is carried out to fill the vacant positions in the organizations, on the other hand, staffing is carried out for the betterment of the organization and to contribute towards the success of the institution.
+2. Recruitment is carried out to fill the vacant positions in the organizations; on the other hand, staffing is carried out for the betterment of the organization and to contribute towards the institution’s success.

-4. Recruitment only has a single step whereas staffing has a series of steps or procedures involved.
+4. Recruitment only has a single step, whereas staffing involves a series of steps or procedures.

-5. The scope of recruitment is less whereas the scope of staffing is much wider as compared to recruitment.
+5. The scope of recruitment is less, whereas the scope of staffing is much wider than recruitment.

-6. Recruitment is carried out in an organization at the early stages, on the other hand, staffing is carried out at each level in any organization.
+6. Recruitment is carried out in an organization at the early stages; on the other hand, staffing is carried out at each level.

-7. Recruitment is a short term procedure since it ends after finding a suitable candidate for the position whereas staffing is a long term procedure since it starts from recruitment and ends when a person leaves the organization.
+7. Recruitment is a short-term procedure since it ends after finding a suitable candidate for the position.
+In contrast, staffing is a long-term procedure since it starts from recruitment and ends when a person leaves the organization.

 Difference Between Recruiting and Staffing